How to Adjust to Tretinoin and Avoid the ‘Retinoid Uglies’

 Get expert treatment customized to your unique skin.

 Ultimately, the retinoid “uglies” are temporary.
-Plus, depending on the strength your dermatologist starts you with, side effects may not be an issue.
+Plus, depending on the strength your dermatology provider starts you with, side effects may not be an issue.
 Hopefully these tips help ease this phase.
-However, if you’re experiencing irritation that’s not tolerable, contact your dermatologist!
+However, if you’re experiencing irritation that’s not tolerable, contact your provider!
 They can adjust your medication so you get back on track to glowy skin. ✨

 Shop this post